Mevinai/pos_mobile/README.md

 # POS Mobile

-A mobile-optimized enhancement for ERPNext Point of Sale system.
+A mobile-optimized enhancement for ERPNext Point of Sale system with responsive design and touch-friendly interface.

 ## Features

-- **Mobile-Responsive Design**: Optimized for tablets and mobile devices
+- **Mobile Responsive**: Optimized for tablets and mobile devices
 - **Auto-Confirmation**: Streamlined checkout process
 - **Enhanced Navigation**: Auto-scroll and smart focus
 - **Touch Optimizations**: Mobile-friendly interactions